JalaU-Capstones/march-of-the-Legion/README.md

 The project's architecture is strictly based on the five **SOLID principles** to ensure it is robust, maintainable, and easy to extend.

 - **Single Responsibility Principle (SRP)**: Each class has a single, well-defined purpose.
 For example, the `Battlefield` class manages state, while the `BattlefieldRenderer` handles display logic.
-Validators, sorters, and placement strategies all have their own distinct responsibilities.

 - **Open/Closed Principle (OCP)**: The system is open for extension but closed for modification.
-New sorting algorithms, placement strategies, or renderers can be added by creating new classes and updating a factory, without changing any existing code.
+New sorting algorithms or display types can be added by creating new classes and updating a factory, without changing any existing code.

 - **Liskov Substitution Principle (LSP)**: All concrete implementations are substitutable for their abstractions.
 For example, any `SortingStrategy` can be used by the `TroopArranger` without altering its correctness.

-- **Interface Segregation Principle (ISP)**: The design features lean, focused interfaces (e.g., `ICharacter`, `IBattlefield`, `Positionable`).
+- **Interface Segregation Principle (ISP)**: The design features lean, focused interfaces (e.g., `ICharacter`, `IBattlefield`).
 This ensures that classes do not depend on methods they don't use.

 - **Dependency Inversion Principle (DIP)**: High-level modules depend on abstractions, not on low-level implementations.
 The `Simulation` class depends on interfaces like `CliParameters` and `BattlefieldRenderer`, not on their concrete classes.